robcarver17/pysystemtrade/docs/production.md

 Next we update the instrument order on the database stack to reflect the new fills.
 We now check to see if the order can be completed.

-2. Flat orders where the instrument order is a zero trade (this can happen when we have rolls with FORCELEG status): This is trivial; as the instrument trade is a zero trade the instrument position isn't affected by the contract trade.
+2. Flat orders where the instrument order is a zero trade (this can happen when we have rolls with Force Outright status): This is trivial; as the instrument trade is a zero trade the instrument position isn't affected by the contract trade.
 We now try and *complete* the order.

 3. Other: This is not implemented, but could potentially be required for inter-market spread strategies if they are implemented as multiple contract orders.